catid/sdxl/README.md

 ## Hardware

-I'm using an Ubuntu Linux servers with 3x Nvidia RTX 3090 GPUs.
+I'm using two Ubuntu Linux servers, each with 3x Nvidia RTX 3090 GPUs, for image generation.
+You can probably get single image generation working at full quality with a 16 GB card, but the server script might run out of memory.

-You can probably also limp along with Windows but everything is always harder to do on Windows.
-Probably it's too hard to figure out on Windows and people will have to wait for developers to wrap it up in an easy-to-use package.
-Typically I use Windows for my desktop OS and then use Tabby.sh and Visual Studio Code (with the Remote Development plugin) to do development on Linux servers.

 ## Download models